srinivasCharan23/-SpeechEmbeddings-WavLM/README.md

 ```

 This script:
-- Loads the pre-trained WavLM-base model
+- Loads pre-trained models (WavLM-base or HuBERT-large)
-- Processes audio files in batches
+- Processes audio files on CPU with optimized batching
-- Extracts fixed-dimensional embeddings (768-dim by default)
+- Extracts fixed-dimensional embeddings (768-dim for WavLM, 1024-dim for HuBERT)
-- Saves embeddings as `.npy` files in `embeddings/`
+- Saves embeddings as `.npz` files with labels in `embeddings/`

 ### Step 3: Train Classifiers